ufscwiki/Unfavorable-Semicircle-Wiki/docs/3D_Composite.md

 3D composites can also be produced with MATLAB or Octave.

 ## Arrows
-Some 3D composites seem to contain an arrow shape similar to the ♐ symbol for Saggitarius.
-It is unknown if this is intentional but it could be representing the Saggitarius (latin for *archer*) arrow which appears so often in video titles.
+Some 3D composites seem to contain an arrow shape similar to the ♐ symbol for Sagittarius.
+It is unknown if this is intentional but it could be representing the Sagittarius (latin for *archer*) arrow which appears so often in video titles.

 [![LOCK3d2.webp](LOCK3d2.webp)](LOCK3d2.full.webp)